 The Company determines the classification at initial recognition and, where allowed and appropriate, re-evaluates this classification at every reporting date.

-The Company's financial instruments include receivables, AFS and other financial liabilities.
-(See Notes 5, 6 and 9)
+The Company's financial instruments include loans and receivables, financial assets at FVPL, AFS and other financial liabilities.
+(See Notes 5, 6, 10 and 15)

 Investment in Redeemable Preferred Shares in Associate